Maps and photos show massive rainfall in Florida as flooded communities face ongoing downpours

 Named after the reptiles that also inhabit the land, Alligator Alley runs horizontally across the Florida peninsula from around Fort Lauderdale on the Atlantic Coast to Naples on the Gulf Coast.
 Florida wildlife officials have said that alligators and other wildlife could become more visible in flooded neighborhoods after a hurricane or tropical storm.
 It was not immediately clear whether current flooding would bring them out in the same way.

-Gov. Ron DeSantis declared a state of emergency for multiple southern counties on Wednesday, while Miami-Dade Mayor Daniella Levine Cava, Miami Mayor Francis Suarez and Fort Lauderdale Mayor Dean Trantalis individually issued emergency declarations for their jurisdictions in response to torrential rain and flooding, which caused cars to stall and grounded flights at two major airports.
+In addition to the governor's emergency declaration, Miami-Dade Mayor Daniella Levine Cava, Miami Mayor Francis Suarez and Fort Lauderdale Mayor Dean Trantalis individually issued emergency declarations for their jurisdictions in response to torrential rain and flooding.

 Another state of emergency was declared for the cities of Dania Beach and Sunny Isles Beach, as police and fire crews said they had conducted at least 40 rescues in Dania Beach in the midst of Wednesday's storms, CBS News Miami reported.
 Photos and video out of Dania Beach showed streets completely flooded, with water levels in some instances as high as a car tire.

 Many of those cities and counties braced for ongoing storms throughout Thursday, and a flood warning was active for Miami-Dade and Broward Counties until 4 a.m.
-ET on Friday morning.
+ET on Friday.

 How much rain is Florida forecast to get?